WhereJuly/68-null-object/readme.md

 # Null-Object

-A tiny runtime type-safe _polymorphic noop object_ that substitutes for your real implementation without side effects.
+A tiny runtime type-safe _polymorphic noop object_ that substitutes for your a real implementation without side effects.

 <small>See Null Object pattern [^1].</small>